brlin-tw/pdf-toc-to-gfm-tasklist/README.md

-# Extract PDF ToC to GFM task list markup
+# PDF ToC to GFM tasklist

 Extract the table of content(ToC) from a PDF document into a GitHub-flavored markdown(GFM) task list markup